-Sub-goal 1.2 envisions no one to be below nationally defined poverty lines by 2030, as compared with a clear 2015 baseline.
-National definitions of poverty and poverty lines or thresholds as well as measurements of the number of poor differ widely from country to country.
-Bangladesh defines the extreme poor as those unable to take in at least 1,800 kcal/capita/day; Indonesia uses head-count ratio of consumption poverty; Poland has risk of poverty, gross disposable income and non-farm income; France also considers people living in poor conditions as poor, and households with no working-age person in work as poor households.
-The human development index (HDI), which is a composite of two human needs and one income metrics, was mentioned only by Poland.
+By 2030, no one should be below the nationally defined poverty line, as compared to a clear 2015 baseline.
+National definitions of poverty and poverty lines or thresholds, as well as measurements of the number of poor differ widely from country to country.
+Bangladesh defines the extreme poor as those unable to take in at least 1,800 kcal/capita/day; Indonesia uses head-count to population ratio of consumption poverty; Poland considers risk of poverty, gross disposable income and non-farm income; and France considers people living in poor conditions as poor, and households with no employed working-age person as poor households.
+The human development index (HDI), which is a composite of two human needs metrics and one income metric, was mentioned only by Poland.
 Regardless of poverty measurements in use, the most important is that countries are able to bring as many people as possible above their respective poverty lines or thresholds by 2030 as compared with clear 2015 baselines.
-This sub-goal seems ambitious, but the MDG experience has already proven that with concerted effort, it is possible to substantially reduce poverty nationally and globally.
+This sub-goal seems ambitious, but the MDGs experience has already proven that, with concerted effort, it is possible to substantially reduce poverty nationally and globally.